pdubs/open-season/Readme.md

 ---

-Motivation
+### Motivation

-Strava's existence may be spurring an increase in reckless riding, but it also provides a large pool of open data.
-A good idea to istoric segment/leaderboard data could be used to determine when the best time to travel to specific destinations is on average, by factoring in the normal "open season".
+I've often wondered if looking at historic Strava segment data could help determine the best time to travel to specific destinations - because places like Moab, Crested Butte, and Teton Pass are not easily accessed!

+For segments that get enough traffic, we could even look at the fastest times ever to determine a minimum elapsed "competitive" time (which could help indicate when a trail is dry enough to ride in the Spring).

-Inspired by the days spent outrunning freak high country snow storms on epic descents.
+This app was ultimately inspired by the days spent outrunning freak high country snow storms.

 ---

-Installation
+### Installation

-Install mysql (14.14+ for osx), node (7.3.0+) & npm(5.6.0+).
+1. Install *mysql* (14.14+ for osx), *node* (7.3.0+) & *npm* (5.6.0+).
-`npm install`
+2. `npm install`
-`knex migrate:make segments_efforts`
+3. `knex migrate:make segments_efforts`
-Open `migrations/XXXX_segments_efforts.js` and `sample_knex_migration.js` in a text editor Copy contents of `sample_knex_migration.js` into `migrations/XXXX_segments_efforts.js`, Save `knex migrate:latest`
+4. Open `migrations/XXXX_segments_efforts.js` and `sample_knex_migration.js` in a text editor
+5. Copy contents of `sample_knex_migration.js` into `migrations/XXXX_segments_efforts.js`, Save
+6. `knex migrate:latest`
-`node app.js`
+7. `node app.js`

 To drop each table and start fresh, you'll need to:
 `knex migrate:rollback`
 `knex migrate:latest`

+---

 *I may be biased